Sharrrkkk/word_game_solver/README.md

-# **Anagram Generator.**

-Generate valid English word sets based on a specified word length and a set of input characters using anagrams and a file with English words.
+# **Word Game Solver.**

+Solve several word puzzles.
+Currently, only the Anagram Generator is implemented.
+This consists of searching for all possible words from a desired length and a set of letters.
+The possible words are stored in an English word file, and an anagram-based algorithm is used.
 ---

 ## **Features:**

+# Anagram generator
 - Input a desired word length (e.g., `5`)
 - Provide a set of characters (e.g., `"nyogbsfo"`)
 - Generate all valid English words (e.g., `bongo`, `bongs`, `boons`, etc.)